 - Focus on backbending postures like Supported Fish, Cobra, Locust, Bridge, etc.

 - Good Standing poses to build strength in hips, knees and spine: chair, extended side angle, triangle, revolved triangle, crescent, and tree.

-Private yoga sessions can be a great way to learn how to modify postures and make sure you’re doing them safely and effectively if you have osteoporosis.
-I have lots of good advice and suggestions; please contact me if you would like to work with me!
+Private yoga sessions can also be a great way to get some one-on-one attention to learn how to modify postures and make sure you’re doing them safely and effectively if you have osteoporosis.
+I have lots of good advice and suggestions; please contact me if you would like to work with me.